Introduction to periodontal esthetic surgeries

 - An unacceptable color mismatch between the grafted site and adjacent gingiva.

-The free gingival autogenous grafts involve two surgical sites, with the recession defect being the primary recipient site and the secondary donor site which is usually the maxillary palatal tissue (Figure 70.2 a-j).
+The free gingival autogenous grafts involve two surgical sites with recession defect being the primary recipient site, and the donor site (which is usually the maxillary palatal tissue) being the secondary surgical site.
 The recipient site is a firm connective tissue bed which receives the graft.
 While preparing the recipient bed, the periosteum is left covering the bone.
 The incisions to prepare the recipient bed are extended to approximately twice the desired width of the attached gingiva, allowing for 50% contraction of the graft when healing is complete.
-According to Egli et al. (1975) 31……………………………
+According to Egli et al. (1975) 34, the graft tissue harvested should be approximately 33% greater than the amount required to compensate for the post-operative shrinkage.
+If the recipient site is penetrated by muscle attachments, they try to elevate the graft and reduce the final width of the attached gingiva.

-The surgical procedure for free gingival graft is as follows,
+The surgical procedure for the free gingival graft is as follows,

 Preparation of the recipient site: